fhgr-cds-archive-class-2021/hackathon-abdf-neuroscience/README.md

 - THETA (4-8 Hz)
 - DELTA (less than 4 Hz)

-We try to pick a playlist according to the given mood and stimulate the brain to achieve the change of mood, e.g. we want to put our users to a more calm environment for studying.
+We try to pick a playlist or a song according to the given mood and stimulate the brain to achieve the change of mood, e.g. we want to put our users to a more calm environment for studying.

 ## Python Environemnt
 - ``conda create --name myenv python=3.10``